Williampc1917/Encryption-Tool/README.md

 - Cross-Platform Compatibility: Designed to work across different operating systems, providing a consistent user experience regardless of the platform.

+## Tests

+This project includes tests to ensure the reliability and security of the encryption and decryption functionalities.
+The tests are written using the Google Test framework and are designed to validate various aspects of encryption tool.

+#### Running the Tests

+To run the tests, follow these steps:

+1. **Build the Tests**:
+   - Ensure that the tests are built along with your project.

+2. **Execute the Test Binary**:
+   - After building your project, navigate to the directory where your test binary is located (usually within your build directory).
+   - Run the test binary. :
+     ```bash
+     ./EncryptionDecryptionTests
+     ```

 ## Installation